Dawood-0007/Mini-Wordle/README.md

 ## Future Enhancement

-A Future e4nhancement will be made on time to make it a real world product.
+A Future enhancement will be made on time to make it a real world product.

+## How to setUp

-Try game by fork it run npm i and then npm run dev to start server on localhost.
+Try game by cloning the code and then run
+`npm install`
+and then run
+`npm run dev`
+to start server on localhost.

 Make sure nodejs is installed.

-## Thank You
+## Your Contribution

+Your Contibution can help us in making this game alot better than before.
+Feel Free to contribute!